 You can find these plants in separate containers, or in terrariums, with other succulents depending on their size, in different shops that have old lady cactus for sale.

 We mentioned that this cactus is a flowering type.
 The old lady cactus flower is reddish-purple, and is 0.6 inches in diameter.
 Old lady cactus bloom appears in spring and summer, even in the early ages.

 Sometimes old lady cactus flower forms a perfect ring around the stem’s apex, resembling a headband or a tiara.
 The eye-catching blooms are one of the reasons that the domestic cultivation and old lady cactus care are so popular.

 Old Lady Cactus Fruit

-The old lady cactus flower on the plant is followed by an old lady cactus fruit.
+The old lady cactus flowers on the plant are followed by fruits.
 The old lady cactus fruit is actually the seed pod that looks like a red chili pepper.
-As we mentioned above, the red old lady cactus fruit is not toxic.
-But you suspect poisoning, if contact your local veterinarian or the poison control center immediately.
+As mentioned above, the red old lady cactus fruit is not toxic.
+But if you suspect poisoning, contact your local veterinarian or the poison control center immediately.

 Old Lady Cactus Seeds

 If you already have a Mammillaria hahniana, harvest the old lady cactus seeds from it to use them later for old lady cactus reproduction.